 4. Strawberry Park Hot Springs

-Colorado’s most popular developed hot spring, set in a valley outside Steamboat Springs.
-Natural rock pools surrounded by forest, fed by Strawberry Creek.
-The water is a perfect temperature year-round.
+Colorado’s most beloved developed hot spring, tucked into a valley outside Steamboat Springs.
+Natural rock pools surrounded by forest are fed by Strawberry Creek, keeping the water at a consistently comfortable temperature year-round.

 Clothing optional after dark.
-The road is unpaved and requires 4WD in winter.
+The road is unpaved and requires a capable vehicle in winter.
 Reservations recommended for evening soaks.

 5. Orvis Hot Springs

 A clothing-optional facility near Ridgway with multiple indoor and outdoor pools.
-The main outdoor pond holds over 40 people with mountain views.
-Indoor private tubs offer hotter temperatures.
+The spacious main outdoor pond offers mountain views and room to spread out, while indoor private tubs run hotter for a more intense soak.

 6. Valley View Hot Springs (Orient Land Trust)

-A clothing-optional preserve in the Sangre de Cristo Mountains with multiple pools at different elevations.
+A clothing-optional preserve nestled in the Sangre de Cristo Mountains with multiple pools at different elevations.
 The trust limits daily visitors to protect the resource, so reservations are essential.
-Swimming pool, soaking pools, and natural hillside springs.
+A mix of a swimming pool, soaking pools, and natural hillside springs makes this one of Colorado’s most unique hot spring settings.

 Commercial and Resort